Explore this course:

-Physicians Associates (PAs) are health professionals who see patients and address their health needs while working under the supervision of doctors.
-Qualified PAs have direct contact with patients in their assessment: taking histories, performing examination, making diagnoses and considering management plans, supported by the Faculty of Physician Associates.
+Physician Associates (PAs) are health professionals who address patients’ health needs while working under the supervision of doctors.
+Qualified PAs have direct contact with patients by taking histories, performing examinations, making diagnoses and considering management plans as part of the wider clinical team.

 2 years full-time

-Past students have gone on to work in GP Surgeries, Acute Hospital Trusts such as A&E and respiratory medicine, as well as Mental Health Trusts.
+Our graduates have gone on to work in GP surgeries, acute hospital trust departments such as A&E and respiratory medicine, as well as mental health trusts.

-For further information on becoming a Physician Associate, please visit the Royal College of Physicians official website.
+There is more information about becoming a Physician Associate on the Royal College of Physicians website.